Are You a Carer?

 If you are a carer please let us know by using the online form below - we may be able to help you.

-We can refer you to our carer support worker, Ann Boss who comes to the surgery regularly to see carers.
-She can provide you with local and national information on services available including benefits and financial information as well as local events and activities for carers.
-She can arrange emotional support which includes counselling sessions with specially trained counsellors, a telephone call back service as well as other support for emotional wellbeing and relaxation.
+We can also refer you to a Carer support.
+They can provide you with local and national information on services available including benefits and financial information as well as local events and activities for carers.
+They can arrange emotional support which includes counselling sessions with specially trained counsellors, a telephone call back service as well as other support for emotional wellbeing and relaxation.

 Supporting Carer’s in General Practice

 We are proud to announce that Bridge Medical Centre has worked through the NHS England initiative of “Supporting Carer’s in General Practice”.
 A voluntary project team was formed from different areas of the Practice who came together to work through six quality markers with a view to improving carer’s health-related quality of life and reducing carer breakdown.
 We are now proud to publish the current Declaration setting out the key actions and changes we have made.
-We will return to this project in the Spring with a view to extending its scope further.
 It has been a very rewarding project and has touched many of the staff who have worked towards our published Declaration.

 How Can We Help?